GDPR Compliant Data

-You can continue to cold call corporates and sole traders/partnerships provided the telephone numbers have been suppressed against the Telephone Preference Service (TPS) and the Corporate Telephone Preference Service (CTPS) registers every 28 days as well as any in-house suppression files you hold.
-You need to always offer them the opportunity to opt out of future calls.
+You can cold call corporates and sole traders/partnerships provided the telephone numbers have been suppressed against the Telephone Preference Service (TPS) and the Corporate Telephone Preference Service (CTPS) registers every 28 days as well as any in-house suppression files you hold.
+You must always offer them the opportunity to opt out of future calls.

 Our online Telephone Checker can flag your data for matches against TPS and CTPS.

 You can send postal mailings to corporates and sole traders/partnerships.
 There is a misconception that postal mailings to businesses (including sole traders and partnerships) must be matched against the Mailing Preference Service.
 They don’t, just ensure the data has been matched against any in-house suppression files you hold.